usgs/geomag-web-absolutes/README.md

 1. Set up your environment and database

+   `./src/lib/pre-install` (Unix)
-    `./src/lib/pre-install` (Unix) `php src/lib/pre-install.php` (Windows)
+   `php src/lib/pre-install.php` (Windows)

    If you're not sure what to do, pick

-      [3] Re-configure using default configuration as defaults.
+        [3] Re-configure using default configuration as defaults

    Leave all options at their defaults except for

         Would you like to set up the absolutes database at this time [N]

    to which you should answer `Y`.

 ### Use ###
-Preview in a browser

-Run `grunt` from the install directory.
+To preview in a browser, run `grunt` from the install directory.

 ---
 ### Having trouble getting started? ###